 Miso paste is a versatile ingredient that adds a rich and savory flavor to a wide range of dishes.
 Made from fermented soybeans and grains, miso paste is a staple in Japanese cuisine and is now gaining popularity in other parts of the world.

-See also How to cook calamari rings from frozen
+See also How long to cook salmon on stove each side

 Here are some ways you can use miso paste in your cooking: